NUS-HPC-AI-Lab/SpeeD/README.md

 ### Test

 Test the generation tasks require the results of inference.
 The more details about testing in  [evaluations](https://github.com/kaiwang960112/SpeeD/tree/master/evaluations).

-## 👍 Acknowledgement

-We are grateful for the following exceptional work and generous contribution to open source.

-* [DiT](https://github.com/facebookresearch/DiT): Scalable Diffusion Models with Transformers.
-* [Open-Sora](https://github.com/hpcaitech/Open-Sora/tree/main) : Open-Sora: Democratizing Efficient Video Production for All
-* [OpenDiT](https://github.com/NUS-HPC-AI-Lab/OpenDiT): An acceleration for DiT training.
-We adopt valuable acceleration strategies for training progress from OpenDiT.

 ## 🔒 License